HR Record Retention Guidelines for 2026

 Recruitment and Hiring Records

-The U.S. Equal Employment Opportunity Commission requires that employers keep all personnel/employment hiring records for one year.
-If the employee is terminated for any reason, his or her personal records must be kept for a full year from the date when the employee was officially terminated.
-For educational institutions and government employees, the requirement is doubled to two years.
+The U.S. Equal Employment Opportunity Commission (EEOC) requires employers to keep personnel and hiring records for at least one year.
+If an employee is involuntarily terminated, the records related to that employee must be kept for one year from the date of termination.
+For educational institutions and state and local government employers, the retention period is generally extended to two years.

-These records include on-boarding documents such as job application forms, interview notes, compensation and pay rate documents, promotion or demotion records, as well as any documents related to employee termination.
+These records can include job applications, interview notes, hiring and onboarding documents, compensation and pay rate information, promotion or demotion documentation, and records related to termination.

 Payroll Records